Killyleagh Castle was used by a number of Military Units from both the British and United States armies during the Second World War.

 This is fascinating stuff and if anyone can assist in making out more detail from the pictures PLEASE contact me at the usual E-Mail address.

-The previously SECRET Document above refers to the departure of U.S. Troops from Mourne House and onward to Operation Overlord and the invasion of Normandy.
+The previously SECRET Document above refers to the departure of U.S. Troops from Mourne Park and onward to Operation Overlord and the invasion of Normandy.

 American Red Cross in Kilkeel